 click for larger view

-REVISITING MY WORK OVER FIFTY YEARS LATER - Roman Verostko, 2011
+REVISITING MY WORK SIXTY YEARS LATER - Roman Verostko, 2019

 ICONOGRAPHIC THEME: "I am the way, the truth and the life"

-The theme presented here views the search for truth in the arts & sciences as a fruitful endeavor when illuminated by the teachings of Jesus.
-The layout presents enlightenment in the arts & sciences bathed in the light of His teaching.
+The theme presented here views the search for truth in the arts & sciences as a fruitful endeavor when illuminated by a life rooted in a loving care for others that necessarily embraces caring for the health of the earth and other forms of life.
+The layout presents enlightenment in the arts & sciences bathed in the light of this teaching.
 The glorious transformed Jesus image exemplifies that enlightenment.
-His wounds are transformed into golden flames and the halo is gemmed with golden beads symbolizing how the light of His "truth" transforms the pain & suffering to be endured along the way.
-The enlightened pathway follows His teaching as noted in John: "I am the way and the truth and the life . . .".
-(John 14, 6).
+His wounds are transformed into golden flames and the halo is gemmed with golden beads symbolizing how our quest for truth, informed with love for others, transforms the pain & suffering to be endured along the way.

-* The satellite symbol, representing Sputnik is located on the upper right portion of the mural to the left of the tragic mask.
+The satellite symbol, representing Sputnik is located on the upper right portion of the mural to the left of the tragic mask.
 Sputnik (Cпутник) is the Russian term for rocket.
-On October 4, 1957 Russia shocked the world when it launched Sputnik-1, This was the first satellite ever launched into orbit around the earth.
+On October 4, 1957 Russia shocked the world when it launched Sputnik-1, the first satellite ever launched into orbit.
 This pioneer achievement captured the imagination of people around the world as they stood in awe watching it at night moving through space in its orbit.
-It spawned the space sciences that have, since that time, made immense contributions to astronomy and theoretical cosmology.
+It spawned the space sciences that have, since that time, made immense contributions to astronomy and cosmology.